JessicaGreben/DevOpsBootcamp/README.md

 The Table of Contents outlines what I think are the major buckets of knowledge used on a regular basis working in the field.

+Caveat... if you are new to this type of work, I think this list below can be overwheming and potentially discouraging.
+That is not my intention here.
+Rather I hope it provides a outline of content to learn over the years to come.
+There seems to be a trend to learn things quickly.
+Titles like "Learn Python in 10 mins" and "Learn Kuberentes in 3 hours" are common and alluring, but unrealistic.
+The reality is that if you want to be good, you should think on the timeline of years, not minutes or hours.
+This article ["Teach Yourself Programming in Ten Years"](http://norvig.com/21-days.html) by Peter Norvig describes this beautifully.

 ### Table of Contents